Blind Graph Matching Using Graph Signals: Introduction

 Another line of work searches the matching permutation matrix by continuous, often convex, relaxations.
-Popular choices of the relaxations include relaxing the feasible set to the set of doubly stochastic matrices \cite{GMP_relax,GMP_relax2}, the set of orthogonal matrices \cite{GMP_eign1}, a non-negative simplex \cite{GMP_relax4}, or the set with a constant Frobenius norm \cite{GMP_relax3}.
+Popular choices of the relaxations include relaxing the feasible set to the set of doubly stochastic matrices \cite{GMP_relax,GMP_relax2}, quadratic matrices \cite{DS++} or orthogonal matrices \cite{GMP_eign1}, a non-negative simplex \cite{GMP_relax4}, or the set with a constant Frobenius norm \cite{GMP_relax3}.
 Moreover, a convex relaxation method for multi-graph matching was studied in \cite{GMP_relax5}, while \cite{GMP_relax6} proposed a distributed algorithm for graph matching with convex relaxations.

 Besides designing computationally efficient algorithms for graph matching, another critical problem is determining when finding a good matching is possible at all.
 The authors in \cite{GMP_relax} studied correlated random Bernoulli graphs and found that the convex relaxation method works only if the correlation between two graphs is sufficiently large.
 Similarly, \cite{GMP_theory3,GMP_theory2,GMP_theory4,GMP_theory1} studied the condition of successful recovery from an information-theoretical perspective and proved the existence of a sharp phase transition in the recovery of the correct permutations for Gaussian models and Erd\"{o}s-R\'{e}nyi (ER) random graphs.
 An algorithm that approaches the transiting threshold has been proposed in \cite{GMP_theory5}.
 For a more general setup, it has been recognized that graphs with symmetrical structures, such as cycles, do not have a unique matching \cite{GMP_relax2,GMP_sym2}.
 If symmetries exist, more than one permutation leads to an equally good matching; thus, the optimal one is difficult to identify.
 Also, identifying symmetries in a given graph is challenging.
-A sufficient condition to guarantee the graph asymmetry was proposed in \cite{GMP_relax2}.
+Sufficient conditions to guarantee the graph asymmetry were proposed in \cite{symmetry02,10.1093/imaiai/iav002,GMP_relax2}.
 Numerical experiments in \cite{GMP_sym2} reported that large ER random graphs have a very high probability of being asymmetric.
 Additionally, \cite{GMP_sym2} identified that symmetric graphs have two or more subgraphs with the same inner structure and outer connections.

 The current work on graph matching assumes prior knowledge of the graph topology.
 However, in many applications, such as social networks, infrastructure networks, and functional brain connectivity, direct observations of network links are not available.
 Instead, the underlying graph is constructed from observations of interactions between nodes, known as graph signals.
 These signals can be opinions in social networks, nodal measurements in infrastructure networks, encephalography signals in brain connectivity, and gene network expressions due to genetic interactions.
 When only graph signals are available, a common heuristic for graph matching is first inferring the graph topology from the observed signals by topology inference (a.k.a. graph learning), and then matching nodes based on the estimated topology.
 However, this heuristic is prone to errors because topology inference usually requires strong assumptions about graph structures or signals \cite{Topology_inference}.
 On the other hand, recent research has shown that graph analysis can be efficiently carried out using filtered graph signals generated from graph filters \cite{LPGP_mag}.
 For example, \cite{GSP1,9757839} used filtered graph signals to detect communities and central nodes of unknown graphs.